ipfs/specs/IPIP/0000-template.md

-# IPIP 0000: Request for Change Template
+# IPIP 0000: InterPlanetary Improvement Proposal Template

 <!-- IPIP number will be assigned by an editor.
 When opening a pull request to
 submit your IPIP, please use number 0000 and an abbreviated title in the filename,